 This is an update to our previous two blog posts here and here.
 The goal with this post is to even further simplify the steps needed to tune the sync-rate controller.
-If you review the older posts, you’ll see that I omit a few options with this post, and even just simply pick some arbitrary starting values that work best in most deployments we’ve encountered.
+If you compare this post against the previous two post, you’ll see that I omit a few options, and even just simply pick some arbitrary starting values that work best in most deployments we’ve encountered.

 I would also like to point out again that this is all about initial device synchronization and recovery resynchronization.
 This has no effect on the replication speeds which occur under normal replication when everything is in a healthy state.

 The dynamic sync-rate controller for DRBD was introduced way back in version 8.3.9.
 It was introduced as a way to slow down DRBD resynchronization speeds.
 The idea here is that if you have a write intensive application running atop the DRBD device, it may already be close to filling up your I/O bandwidth.
 We introduced the dynamic rate limiter to then make sure that recovery resync does not compete for bandwidth with the ongoing write replication.
 To ensure that the resync does not compete with application IO, the defaults lean towards the conservative side.